nufke/loxberrypwa/docs/JSON-data-model.md

 ```
 {
+  hwid: string,                       // hardware identifier of the device
   uuid: string,                       // unique identifier to identify the control as MQTT topic
   name: string,                       // GUI name
   icon: {